Look beyond fault lines to gain a comprehensive understanding of earthquake risk.

 Seismic waves travel through the earth when an earthquake occurs.
 Hard rock allows these waves to move faster, while soft soil slows the progress of these waves, increasing the amplitude, or size, of the wave itself.
 Bigger waves cause stronger shaking, and stronger shaking leads to more damage.

 In addition to amplifying the power of a quake, soft sediment is prone to a process called liquefaction, a state where saturated soil stops acting like a solid and starts behaving like a liquid.
 Shaking increases groundwater pressure on soil particles, pushing them apart and allowing water to make its way into previously packed soil.
 As more water is forced into the soil, particles are pushed further apart, resulting in soft, shifting earth that can buckle, break and sink.

 Different soils have different levels of susceptibility to liquefaction.
-Liquefaction susceptibility can vary significantly within a small area, in some cases from block to block.
-Determining what type of soil exists at a specific location, including how compacted it is, the depth of the groundwater, and the quality of drainage can assist in establishing the earthquake risk of a property.
+Liquefaction susceptibility can vary significantly within a small area, sometimes from block to block.
+Determining what type of soil exists at a specific location, including how compacted it is, the depth of the groundwater, and the quality of drainage, can assist in establishing the earthquake risk of a property.

 Assessing the soil type on a property and its site classification is a crucial part of understanding how much impact an earthquake can have.
 For example, look no further than the Great San Francisco Earthquake.